Heroes new logo

 • 33% of them spend more time chatting with their friends online.

-• 52% of them sit for long periods of time in silence even when around with their friends because they’re busy with their smartphones.
+• 52% of them sit for long periods of time in silence even when they’re with their friends because they’re busy with their smartphones.

 How Much Screen Time is Too Much for Kids?